Defense, offense or a mix of both? Who the Kraken might pick in the NHL entry draft

-One draft is done, and a more traditional one is upcoming Friday for a Kraken team insisting the NHL players it’s already taken won’t impact those amateur ones still to be selected.
+One draft is done, and a more traditional one is upcoming Friday for a Kraken team insisting the NHL players it has already taken won’t impact those amateur ones still to be selected.

 “I don’t think it affects us at all going into the amateur draft,’’ Kron said.
 “I don’t think it makes any difference as to what we’re going to do.’’